youyifong/tsp/README.md

 ## Image alignment

-> python -m tsp alignimages --ref_image xx  --f '*.png'
+> python -m tsp alignimages --ref_image xx  --f '*.png' --alignmentmode MOTION_TRANSLATION

 - --f A list of file names separated by comma, containing no spaces, e.g., [xx1.png,xx2.png], or a pattern to match file names, e.g. 'xx*.png'.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell.
 If the list of files contain ref_image, ref_image will be removed